How to build and launch a successful consumer mobile app: Step 2 – get your first 1,000 users

 Ads

 The TikTok example shows the power of scale, but it's not replicable for most startups.
-Unless you have deep pockets like ByteDance, focus on organic viral growth for your first 1,000 users rather than paid acquisition.
-Prove that people love your product enough to tell their friends about it before you pour money into ads.
+Unless you have deep pockets like ByteDance, your priority with ad-supported apps is to make sure you have a strong core product first before you think about growth at all.

-3. How do you acquire your first 1,000 users?
+2. How will you acquire your first 1,000 users?

 1. Direct Outreach

-In the early days of Instagram, Kevin Systrom would personally cold-email the most influential people in the tech community to get them to use the app.
+When Instagram first launched, Kevin Systrom would personally cold-email the most influential people in the tech community to get them to use the app.

 "I have a screenshot somewhere in my drafts box in Gmail and I literally had like 30 emails queued up that say 'hello from Instagram' in the subject and it's tailored to everyone in tech, like literally everyone.
 We had a one-pager and a PDF that explained what we did."